209 IX: IX Family of Software: requires() Phase I (209.html)

 All of the rest of the code provides a rich environment that facilitates Python programming and debugging on a Raspberry Pi.

-The full list of components of the IX Software Family can be found in "ix_eDict.txt stored in Desktop/IX_assets/ix" on SSD _KIOXIA_GTLL using any of my Raspberry Pi 4 or 5 computers.
+The full list of components of the IX Software Family can be found in Article 215 (on the web) or "ix_eDict.txt stored in Desktop/IX_assets/ix" on SSD _KIOXIA_GTLL or SSD SABRENT01 using any of the author's Raspberry Pi 4 or 5 computers.

 Invoking the IX Macro Processor

-Note: The FRUN function has been deprecated by FRUM (see Source 15: article 217).
+Note: Some of the FRUN function have been replaced by FRUM (see Source 15: article 217).

 This addition to Article 209 (by D@CC on 2024CMar13) was after a hiatus of a few months.
 However much has occurred since the original article was written.
 The Raspberry Pi 5B has been delivered and the author has made great progress on developing his software repository in Article 215 and the various package libraries in the IX Software system.
 It seemed appropriate to document the author's latest thoughts on the IXp processor.
-The "requires()" function has progressed very slowly, but it seemed more important to create the FRUN subroutine first.
+The "requires()" function has progressed very slowly, but it seemed more important to create the FRUN and FRUM subroutines first.
 The portion of this article (up to "Other Related Thoughts") describes how the author plans to use the IX Software when preparing final python code for important applications.
-The use of the FRUN function will now be a major part of the IXp macro processor.
-The remainder of this article will describe how repeated use of the FRUN function will create an application by making use of macros, required functions and stubs of code that will be combined into a full application.
-A list of FRUN invocations will serve as a batch file that will generate a final set of python code in one code module.
-The remainder of this article will hopefully help the reader to understand how the list of FRUN functions will generate a full python application ready to be run on any Raspberry Pi, Raspberry Pico, Wio Terminal etc. Please read on.
+The use of the FRUM and FRUN functions will now be a major part of the IXp macro processor.
+The remainder of this article will describe how repeated use of the FRUM and FRUN functions will create an application by making use of macros, required functions and stubs of code that will be combined into a full application.
+A list of FRUM and FRUN invocations will serve as a batch file that will generate a final set of Python code in one code module.
+The remainder of this article will hopefully help the reader to understand how the list of FRUM and FRUN functions will generate a full python application ready to be run on any Raspberry Pi, Raspberry Pico, Wio Terminal etc. Please read on.

 Although not yet coded, there are 3 possible ways of invoking the IX Macro Processor: